alex-remedios-aisi/inspect_wandb/README.md

 If no custom template is provided, sample traces will use the format: `"{task_name}-sample-{sample_id}-epoch-{epoch}"` (e.g., "my_task-sample-1-epoch-1").

-This name can be configured with the `sample_name_template` parameter e.g.
+This template can also be configured with the `sample_name_template` parameter in `pyproject.toml` file, e.g.

 ```toml
 [tool.inspect-wandb.weave]